 Finding Home at Christmas

-How I found joy and comfort amidst the pain of my first Christmas with cancer.
+How I found comfort and joy amidst the pain of my first Christmas with cancer (and how you can, too).

 The memories of past Christmases blur together, but I won’t soon forget that one Christmas—the same year I was diagnosed with cancer.